aws-samples/non-profit-blockchain/ngo-fabric/README.md

 source 2-exports.sh
 ```

 Find the section titled 'Exports to be used on client node'.
+Make sure that all of the ENV
+variables have a value.
+If some of them are blank it could mean the resource has not yet
-Copy all the export commands under this
+been created.
+Copy all the export commands under this section using ctrl-c.
+The exports
-section using ctrl-c.
-The exports you copy should look something like this:
+you copy should look something like this:

 ```
 export MSP_PATH=/opt/home/admin-msp